martenframework/marten/docs/versioned_docs/version-0.1/deployment/introduction.md

 Depending on your use cases, a reverse proxy will also allow you to easily serve other contents such as [assets](../files/asset-handling) or [uploaded files](../files/managing-files), and to use SSL/TLS.

 :::tip
 It is possible to run multiple processes of the same server behind a reverse proxy such as Nginx.
-Indeed, each compiled server can accept optional parameters in order to override the host and / or port being used.
+Indeed, each compiled server can accept optional parameters to override the host and/or port being used.
 These parameters are respectively `--bind` (or `-b`) and `--port` (or `-p`).
 For example:

 ```bash
 bin/server -b 127.0.0.1